Friday, December 11, 2015

 I’m not ashamed to admit it, I was scared to death.
 The dogs sounded like starved Rottweilers and the cinder block structure looked isolated enough to make a dandy meth lab.

 And here I was peeking through the window with a face streaked with blood and mud.
 I felt knocking might risk gun fire without warning.

-So I crept back to the car, crawled in the passenger side and decided to take my chances drifting backwards.
+So I crept back to the car, crawled in the passenger seat and decided to take my chances drifting backwards.
 The car began sliding and I immediately lost all control.

 Because in mid-flight, the passing scenery proved I was wrong about my surroundings.
 This wasn’t a secondary road at all.
 I was picking up speed drifting backward through a string of about a dozen backyards about 1/4 of a mile long.

 That I didn’t hit a fence, a tree, a swing set, a tool shed, a swimming pool or other immovable object was to me the greatest Christmas miracle since the Savior’s birth.

 The last 20 yards were down a steep embankment that dropped me spinning onto a residential street where I was fortunate no cars were coming.

 I remember thinking, man, it’s too bad none of my friends didn’t see that ‘cause that would have looked pretty cool.

 My heart-pounding, I shoved the car in gear and drove home murmuring ceaseless prayers of gratitude I’d survived and that the day would not get any worse by having me get partially consumed by a flesh-eating bacteria I’d picked up outside the meth chef’s house.

 It’s been 10 years since I spun out of that hilly hell.